Maple Dijon Apple Coleslaw

 But there are a few things where he basically acts like a toddler.

 Let’s talk soup.
 Soup is not a meal.
-Soup may be considered a side dish as long as it goes along with a hearty sandwich or, you know, a big steak, then I can serve him a small bowl.
-However, even if I am only serving it as a side, he still gives me a look of frutstration or disappointment before even trying it.
-It if is a broth-based soup, he’ll basically eat the “stuff” out of it and push the broth aside, and if I ladle to much of a heartier chowder in his bowl, he won’t finish it, and, after looking like he is being tortured, he’ll always say, “Well, it’s okay, but I’m not really a soup person.”
+Soup may be considered a side dish as long as it goes along with a hearty Barbecue Chicken Sloppy Sandwiches or, you know, a big steak, then I can serve him a small bowl.
+However, even if I am only serving it as a side, he still gives me a look of frustration or disappointment before even trying it.
+It if is a broth-based soup like Avgolemono Greek Chicken Zoodle Soup, he’ll basically eat the “stuff” out of it and push the broth aside, and if I ladle too much of a heartier Chicken Corn Chowder in his bowl, he won’t finish it, and, after looking like he is being tortured, he’ll always say, “Well, it’s okay, but I’m not really a soup person.”
 On a number of occasions he has actually, really liked my soup, especially my butternut squash soup, yet the next time I make soup, he pretty much expects that it’ll be terrible.

 And when I try to serve a vegetarian meal, look out.
 No joke, he will eat some, tell me he has had enough, and then will go looking through the fridge for some pepperoni or lunchmeat or leftover roast chicken.